MarioCarvalhoBr/hermes-writer/README.md

-# hermes
+# Hermes Writer - Tool for text generation and writing software created to help users create quality content.

 Hermes Writer is text generation and writing software created to help users create quality content.
+The software offers a variety of tools to help users create quality content, including editing features, spell check, keyword suggestions, search features and more.
+The software also offers collaboration features, allowing users to work together to create quality content.
+In addition, the software offers publishing features, allowing users to publish their content on various platforms including blogs, websites and social networks.
+Hermes Writer is a powerful tool to help users create quality content and publish it efficiently.